Launch of Campbell UK and Ireland

 The formal launch of Campbell UK & Ireland, a national centre of the international Campbell Collaboration, will take place on Wednesday 7 June 2017 at Queen's University Belfast.

-Campbell UK & Ireland is being established and hosted by the Centre for Evidence and Social Innovation at Queen's.
+Campbell UK & Ireland is being established and hosted by the at Queen's.
 It will work across the UK and Ireland to promote positive social and economic change through the production and use of systematic reviews and other evidence synthesis for evidence-based policy and practice.

 The launch will take place on Wednesday 7th June from 12:30pm to 4:00pm.
 Following a complimentary lunch, participants will have the opportunity to hear about the planned work for the new centre and also to hear from leading international experts from the Campbell Collaboration on the current stage of evidence and its use in a range of policy areas including: education, crime and justice, social care and international development.